 However their origin is not the only difference between fish oil and krill oil.
 While they both contain the essential Omega-3 fatty acids EPA and DHA that are essential for our bodies, these take different forms in the two oils.

-In fish oil, they mostly take the form of triglycerides which are a molecular structure combining three fatty acids such as EPA and DHA for example that are esterified (bonded) to a glycerol backbone.
-Some fish oil supplements also come in the form of concentrates, which contain fatty acids but in the form of ethyl esters.
+In fish oil, they mostly take the form of triglycerides which are a molecular structure combining three fatty acids such as EPA and DHA for example that are Esterified (bonded) to a glycerol backbone.
+Norway Omega – have a 10x patented Mollecular Distillation process.
+Some fish oil supplements also come in the form of concentrates, which contain fatty acids but in the form of Ethyl Esters, this form leaves the Omega 3 in a more synthetic form and less readily absorbed by the body.
 Read more about the difference between fish oil and fish oil concentrates.

 The benefits of krill oil

-While krill oil and fish oil share many health benefits, the high degree of astaxanthin in krill oil could be an indication of its even better anti-inflammatory properties than fish oil has.
+While krill oil and fish oil share many health benefits, the high degree of Astaxanthin in krill oil could be an indication of its efficient anti-inflammatory properties.
 Krill oil can have a positive impact on heart health and blood lipids when taken regularly, and works in similar ways to fish oil since it also contains the two Omega-3 fatty acids EPA and DHA.

-Krill oil vs fish oil, which is better for you?
+Krill oil vs Fish oil, which is Best for you?

 Both fish oil and red krill oil are good sources of Omega-3 fatty acids EPA and DHA and share most health benefits such as their impact on blood lipids, heart health and mental performance as well as their anti-inflammatory properties.
 However, some studies have shown that our body might absorb the fatty acids in krill oil better than those in fish oil because of their connection to phospholipids which can be more easily transported to and absorbed into our cells.
 Because krill oil contains antioxidants, its anti-inflammatory properties could also possibly have an even stronger impact.